Trigeminal Neuralgia Association

 RH8 8BE

-Phone: 01883 370 214
+Telephone: 01883 370 214

-Of necessity, this phone line is operated on a rota system manned by a team of trained volunteers, all of whom are also TN sufferers, from their home addresses.
+Out of necessity, this phone line is operated on a rota system manned by a team of trained volunteers, all of whom are also TN sufferers, from their home addresses.
 Therefore, it may be necessary for you to leave a message on an answer machine but, if so, you will be called back at the earliest opportunity.

 Please note that we may ask for some personal details for monitoring purposes only.